As a student, I remember having a conversation with my friend in which he complained…

 The time-messaging element of this manga certainly provides an interesting angle, but the characters themselves are what really make this a worthwhile story to pick up and enjoy.
 There are some big, mature themes at play here, most of which circle mental health, suicide, and loneliness.

-This romance and slice-of-life manga currently has six volumes out, so it’s relatively small and digestible (though each volume is pretty large).
-A seventh and final volume is coming very soon.
+This romance and slice-of-life manga currently has six volumes out, so it’s relatively small and digestible (though each volume is pretty large since you can buy it in two giant collected editions).

 For budding manga readers looking to avoid fantasy, horror, or any abstract genre fiction, and would rather start with something relatable – a story set today, populated by ordinary people with intense and relatable drama – Orange is exactly the manga you’re looking for.